scala-native/scala-native/docs/user/interop.md

 `int ScalaNativeInit(void);` function is special exported function that needs to be called before invoking any code defined in Scala Native.
 It returns `0` on successful initialization and non-zero value in the otherwise.

-For dynamic libraries a constructor would be generated to invoke `ScalaNativeInit`[ function automatically upon loading library or startup of the program.
-If for some reason you need to disable automatic initialization of Scala Native upon loading dynamic library and invoke it manually in user code set
+For dynamic libraries a constructor would be generated to invoke `ScalaNativeInit` function automatically upon loading library or startup of the program.

+If for some reason you need to disable automatic initialization of Scala Native upon loading dynamic library and invoke it manually in user code set `SCALANATIVE_NO_DYLIB_CTOR` environment variable.
-\`SCALANATIVE_NO_DYLIB_CTOR]{.title-ref} environment variable.
 You can also disable generation of library constructors by defining `-DSCALANATIVE_NO_DYLIB_CTOR` in NativeConfig::compileOptions of your build.